Best practices and reference architectures for VPC design

 • Limit of 8 interfaces per instance.

-We recommend using VPC Network Peering when you need to connect VPC networks and can't use a single Shared VPC, as long as the totals of the resources needed for all directly connected peers do not exceed the limits on VM instances, number of peering connections, and internal forwarding rules.
+When you use VPC Network Peering, ensure that the totals of the resources needed for all directly connected peers don't exceed the limits on VM instances, number of peering connections, and internal forwarding rules.

 VPC Network Peering enables two VPC networks to connect with each other internally over Google's SDN, whether or not they belong to the same project or the same organization.
 VPC Network Peering merges the control plane and flow propagation between each peer, allowing the same forwarding characteristics as if all the VMs were in the same VPC network.
 When VPC networks are peered, all subnets, alias IP ranges, and internal forwarding rules are accessible, and each VPC network maintains its own distributed firewall.
 VPC Network Peering is not transitive.